Board of Equalization

 For property owners who believe that their real property assessment is inaccurate, Virginia law provides a procedure to appeal that assessment to the Board of Equalization (BOE).

 The BOE is an independent body.
-Members of the BOE are Loudoun County property owners who have been appointed by the Loudoun County Circuit Court.
+Members of the BOE are Loudoun County property owners who have been appointed by the Loudoun County Board of Supervisors.
 The BOE does not determine the initial property assessment nor does it set the tax rate.
 Those functions are performed by the Office of the Commissioner of the Revenue

 and the Board of Supervisors